November 19, 2019

 But I imagine, in your head, there is a world that they’re together and maybe there’s a world that they’re not together, no?

 The truth for you though, lies where?

 AA: Oh, the truth for me lies not in their being together or not together, but in considering the possibilities of both things because that’s where my mind goes.
 I always end my books in the conditional mood so it’s always sort of like a psychological ambivalence on my part.
 I don’t want to resolve it.
 Let the reader decide where they are going.
 Let circumstances dictate.
 I don’t want to be the one to tell you what is going to happen to them for the rest of their lives.
 It’s an outward journey, as far as I’m concerned.
 My books end with sort of a valediction to the reader.
 You take it where you want.

 I can’t tell you how many people begged me to ask you for a happy ending with the sequel…

 AA: You know what?
 It would make me very happy to make them happy.
 If this is where Luca wants to go, I think it makes sense.
 I do think, I mean, when you consider the love of Elio and Oliver, I think it’s fair to say it’s never going to go away, and I think the indication that it’s there to stay is in a scene at the very, very end of the book when they meet again at the college and Oliver says, “Why don’t you come and have dinner at my house?
 You’ll meet my wife, you’ll meet my kids,” and Elio says, “No, I can’t,” and in his inability to say yes, what he’s really saying is, “I’m still connected.
 I’m still hooked up to the thing that we had and this is going to interfere with that.
 This is going to ruin the picture.”
 And maybe Oliver was looking for a friendship but at the very end, Oliver is the one who comes and visits him, and it’s not out of friendship.

-Illustration by Kit Mills
+Photography by: Illustration by Kit Mills